Religion

-The Department of Religion provides an informed understanding of various aspects of religious traditions.
-The Area of Religion nurtures an informed, rich, and committed interest in Biblical teachings and theology.
-The program enables students to have the preparation needed for advanced study in a seminary or divinity school.
-The program familiarizes students with cultural relativism of various religious theologies.
-Students completing the major will be prepared for entry into seminary, graduate study or the profession of ministry.
+The Department of Religion offers a comprehensive understanding of various aspects of religious traditions.
+The program aims to develop students' knowledge and interest in Biblical teachings and theology.
+It prepares them for advanced study in seminary or divinity school.
+The program also familiarizes students with the cultural diversity of various religious theologies.
+Upon completion of the major, students will be well-equipped to pursue further study in seminary, and graduates can pursue a career in ministry.

 RELIGION DEGREE PLAN